mendix/docs/content/data-hub/share-data/index.md

 4. Click a node to see details of the selected item in the Data Hub Catalog metadata panel on the right.
 You can also click the **Search** tab to see full details in the **Search Details** screen.

 5. Go ahead and search for another item.
-For large networks, you can use your mouse to zoom in out and pan around the landscape.
+For large networks, you can use your mouse to zoom in out and pan to explore the network.